WladimirLivolis/BBCap/README.md

-# PmonCap
+# pmonCap

-This project aims to estimate the bandwidth of a remote host by measuring the capacity of the link connected to it.
+This project aims to estimate the bandwidth of a remote host by measuring the capacity of the link immediately connected to it (i.e. the link in the very last hop to the remote host).

 ### 1. How we do it